luk-f-a/numba-how-to/README.md

  and it is up to each user to ensure that they do what they need them to do.

-[You can find all the recipes in Read the Docs.](https://numba-how-to.readthedocs.io/en/latest/) What
+[You can find all the recipes in Read the Docs.](https://numba-how-to.readthedocs.io/en/latest/)

- Make tuples from zip, and from list

- 2d arrays can be 3d arrays with a dimension 1